Maryland Labor Laws Guide

 Maryland has no state regulation concerning breaks for regular employees.

-The only mention of work breaks concerns employed minors, who are eligible for a 30-minute break for every 5 consecutive hours worked.
+The only mention of work breaks concerns employed minors, eligible for a 30-minute break for every 5 consecutive hours worked.

 However, following federal law on break time, Maryland employers can provide their employees with short or long breaks: